simamoradavids99/simamoradavids99/README.md

 - 👋 Hi, I’m @simamoradavids99
-- 👀 I’m interested in Web Development especially frontend
+- 👀 I’m interested in Data Science and Web Development especially frontend
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and Python
-- 💞️ I’m looking to collaborate on web development project
+- 💞️ I’m looking to collaborate on web development and Machine Learning project
 - 📫 How to reach me : emaail : davidsimamora007@gmail.com

 <!---